 When it’s over, Spangler demands silence from the crowd in order to make an announcement:

-Now the parallels to David Bowie here are obvious to Bowie fans, but for the uninitiated out there: Bowie’s career began in earnest with a song called “Space Oddity.”
+Now the parallels to David Bowie here are obvious to Bowie fans, but for everyone else: Bowie’s career began in earnest with a song called “Space Oddity.”
 He would also later do songs titled “Star” and “Starman” (both from the Ziggy Stardust album).
 And perhaps most famously, near the end of the final show of the tour supporting the Ziggy album in July of 1973, Bowie announced to the audience that, “Not only is it the last show of the tour, but it’s the last show that we’ll ever do.”

 Alright, so cut to a pretty young girl running through the swamp, terrified.
 She trips over a gator and screams.
 The gator closes in on her, but suddenly the Man-Thing appears (drawn in by the girl’s fear) and grabs the gator.
 It’s a stock action scene we’d been treated to many times before (and would see many times more in the future) in the pages of Man-Thing: Manny wrestling a gator in the swamp.
 After the conflict, as the foiled alligator crawls off, the second major player of this tale makes his appearance: